maaloum/maaloum/README.md

 **About Me**

-- 🤠  I'm a student  at Microverse and preparing a PHD Degree
+- 🤠  I'm a student  at Microverse

 - 💼 Reasercher and developer.